mpociot/TiMWKProgressIndicator/README.md

 Type: `Dictionary`

-{message: 'Loading more posts...', duration: 2, color: '#789123'}
+{message: 'Loading more posts...', duration: 2, color: '#789123', textColor: '#defabc'}

 Show a message indicator with the specified message, color and duration.
+The textColor is optional, if not specified '#000000' is used.

 ABOUT THE AUTHOR